 Whales Are Huge!

-This is probably obvious but it deserves some context.
-Adult humpback whales can reach up to 60 feet in length and weigh up to 40 metric tons, the equivalent of almost 5 school buses!
-Additionally, newborn calves are born around 14 feet long, weigh up to 1,500 pounds, and grow around 100 pounds a day.
+This is probably obvious, but it deserves some context.
+Adult humpback whales can reach up to 60 feet in length and weigh up to 40 metric tons, the equivalent of almost five school buses!
+Additionally, newborn calves are around 14 feet long, weigh up to 1,500 pounds, and grow around 100 pounds a day.

 Whales Are Protected Animals